This FAQ last updated: 03.06.2026

 Q: What additional ECU can I get for air/fuel and timing management of the 500 BB kit?

-Q: Are you offering maps for the J-Engine Powertronic V4 and the 500cc BB kit?
+Q: Are you offering maps for the J-Engine PT V4 and the 500cc BB kit?

-A: For our customers we offer free downloadable maps but we add the caveat that these maps where done for a Meteor and they may need additional tweaking to fit your specific bike if you have changed other elements concerning the fuel/air flow.
+A: Yes we do but we add the caveat that these maps where done for a Meteor and even then they may need additional tweaking to fit you specific bike if you have changed other elements concerning the fuel/air flow.

-Q: Is there an appreciable compression increase with the 410cc or 500cc BB?
+Q: Is there a appreciable compression increase with the 410cc or 500cc BB?

 A: There is some.
 The 410cc has a 4% increase and the 500cc about 9%.
 In our experience the 410cc will run with 95 Octane fuel without knocking.
 The 500cc requires 100RON which would be called “Super” in most western countries.
-To completely avoid knocking issues we have opted to slightly modify the head by carving out a section that is very easy to work with, the pictures shown on this forum thread demonstrate this simple 30 minutes task described here.
+To completely avoid knocking issues we have opted to slightly modify the head by carving out a section that is very easy to work with, the pictures shown on this forum thread demonstrate this simple 30 minutes task: https://forum.himalayan-tools.com/threads/500cc-j-engine-compression-reduction.589/

 Q: I have a question not covered here, what do I do?